Hibashajahan55/SQL-JOINS-AND-UNION/README.md

-# SQL -JOINS AND UNIONS
+# SQL -JOINS AND UNION
 # INTRODUCTION

 This project demonstrates SQL operations on two tables: `Country` and `Persons`.
 The focus is on performing different types of joins, unions, and data manipulation, including rounding and data selection.